tstatler/doctools/guides/acs/sdks/ios/README.md

       @"original"

-If you created photo using [custom sizes](#!/guide/photosizes#custom), the photo sizes are the name of your custom sizes.
+If you created photo using custom sizes, the photo sizes are the name of your custom sizes.
+For details on custom sizes, see [Photo Uploads and Resizing](#!/guide/photosizes).

 ## Troubleshooting & Common Errors